smlhelp/book/src/concepts/recind.md

 fun [] @ B = B
   | (x::xs) @ B = x::(xs @ B)
 ```

-(Note you will not be able to run this code in the smlnj REPL, because `@` is a keyword that we cannot overwrite.
-However, you may give the function a different name for testing purposes.)

 Our `@` function recurses on the left list.
 If it's empty, we just return the right list.
 If it's nonempty, we evaluate `xs @ B`, and then tack on `x` to the beginning.